Bengo-Hub/auth-service/docs/service-integration.md

 ## Overview

 The auth-service handles all authentication logic for all services within the BengoBox ecosystem.
-Services should:
+There are two approaches for user account creation:

+### Approach 1: Direct Registration (Recommended)
-1. **Redirect users to auth-service** for registration and login
+**Redirect users to auth-service** for registration and login, then receive redirects back with tokens.

-2. **Receive redirects back** after successful authentication with tokens
-3. **Use JWT tokens** for API authentication via the shared auth-client
+### Approach 2: User Sync Endpoint
+**Sync user creation** with auth-service when services create users internally (e.g., guest checkout, admin-created accounts).

+Both approaches ensure users can authenticate via SSO across all services.

 ## Authentication Flows